AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/README.md

 GPIO 15 is used for the data receiver from the RXB6 receiver.

+A standard 4 button 433 MHz KeyFob is used to send (+1 / -1 degree) and (+10 / -10 degrees) course changes to the autopilot (Auto/Standbay is optional and requires two more button).

 For programming the KeyFob please use the sketch ESP_433_Programming.ino (https://github.com/AK-Homberger/ESP32-Evo-Remote-Pilot-NMEA2000/tree/master/ESP32_433_Programming).
 The Transmitter has to be connected to GPIO 19.